idmaksim/nestjs-base-template/README.md

 - **DTOs (Data Transfer Objects)**: Define DTOs in the `dto` directory within each module to validate and type-check incoming data.

-- **Guards and Interceptors**: Implement guards and interceptors in the `src/common` directory to handle cross-cutting concerns like authentication and logging.
+- **Guards and Interceptors**: Implement guards and interceptors in the `libs/common/src/guards` directory to handle cross-cutting concerns like authentication and logging.

-- **Configuration**: Manage application configuration using the `ConfigModule` in `src/config`.
+- **Configuration**: Manage application configuration using the `ConfigModule` in `apps/app-name/src/config`.
 Environment variables can be defined in `.env` files.

-- **Internationalization**: Add translations in the `src/i18n` directory to support multiple languages.
+- **Internationalization**: Add translations in the `libs/i18n` directory to support multiple languages.

-- **Swagger Documentation**: Automatically generate API documentation by annotating your controllers and DTOs with Swagger decorators.
+- **Swagger | GraphQL Documentation**: Automatically generate API documentation by annotating your controllers and DTOs with Swagger decorators.

 ---